uf-icbr-bioinformatics/ngssim/README.md

 Average squared error: 0.155680669631
 ```

+For each simulated SNP, the program computes the observed allelic frequencies,
-The last line reports the expected error in the estimation of the
+and compares them with the true ones.
+The last line reports the average squared error in the estimation of the
 allelic frequencies of the simulated SNPs.
 Higher coverage will
 result in more accurate frequency estimation and therefore a lower
 average.

 Note that the number of SNPs is computed on the basis of the size
 of the simulation sequence, and not on the true genome size.
+This has no effect on the displayed percentages and
+average error.

 ## simseq